minimaxir/aitextgen/README.md

 # aitextgen

-A robust tool for advanced AI text generation via [GPT-2](https://openai.com/blog/better-language-models/).
+A robust Python tool for text-based AI training and generation using [OpenAI's](https://openai.com) [GPT-2](https://openai.com/blog/better-language-models/) architecture.

 aitextgen is a Python package that leverages [PyTorch](https://pytorch.org), [Huggingface Transformers](https://github.com/huggingface/transformers) and [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) with specific optimizations for text generation using GPT-2, plus _many_ added features.
 It is the successor to [textgenrnn](https://github.com/minimaxir/textgenrnn) and [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple), taking the best of both packages: